 - 2 cups flour

-- 20 ounces Kraft caramels, unwrapped of course!
+- 20 ounces Werther's Original Chewy caramels, unwrapped of course!

 - 3 tablespoons heavy cream

-- For the crust: Preheat oven to 350°.
-Line 9″ x 13″ pan with nonstick foil.
+For the crust: Preheat oven to 350°.
+Line 9" x 13" pan with nonstick foil.
 Set aside.

-- Using a pastry blender cut butter into sugar.
-Use fingers to break up butter, till mixture resembles cornmeal.
+Using a pastry blender cut butter into the sugar.
+Use fingers to break up the butter, till the mixture resembles cornmeal.

 Press it evenly into the pan.
 Lightly flouring your fingertips will help with any sticking.

-- Prick the crust all over with a fork.
+Prick the crust all over with a fork.

-- Bake 15 minutes until the crust is lightly golden brown on top and the edges are deeper golden brown.
+Bake 15 minutes until the crust is lightly golden brown on top and the edges are deeper golden brown.
 Set it aside to cool completely.

-- For the caramel layer: Melt the caramel and cream over low heat in a small saucepan. (or use microwave, stopping and stirring at 30-60 second intervals till smooth and melted).
+For the caramel layer: Melt the caramel and cream over low heat in a small saucepan. (or use the microwave, stopping and stirring at 30-60 second intervals till smooth and melted).
 Pour the caramel over the cooled crust and set in the refrigerator for 30 minutes to chill and firm up.